panifie/PingPong.jl/docs/src/plotting.md

 # Plotting

-Plotting module is based on (py)echarts.
+Plotting module is based on Makie.

 ```@autodocs
 Modules = [Plotting]